-The Drive Electric Program offers a purchase/lease rebate for individuals, businesses, nonprofit organizations, and Québec municipalities that want to acquire an all-electric, plug-in hybrid, hybrid or low-speed electric vehicle, or an electric motorcycle.
+The Drive Electric Program offers a purchase/lease rebate for individuals, businesses, non-profit organizations, and Québec municipalities that want to acquire an all-electric, plug-in hybrid, hybrid or low-speed electric vehicle, or an electric motorcycle.

 |Vehicle type||Rebate Amount|

-An individual who has purchased or leased an electric vehicle or plug-in hybrid vehicle may also apply within the framework of this program for financial assistance for the purchase and installation of a 240 volt charging station at their home.
+An individual who has purchased or leased an electric vehicle or plug-in hybrid vehicle may also apply within the framework of this program for financial assistance to purchase and install a 240-volt charging station at his home.

 The Drive Electric Program was officially launched on January 1, 2012.
 It will be in force until December 31, 2020 or until the available funds are exhausted.